Guess what’s in your connective tissue, we’re talking skin, bones, muscles, cartilage, hair, tendons and ligaments? That’s right, collagen!

 Are There Any Proven Skin and Hair Benefits?

 Since all of us are still learning and experts are divided based on their opinions, we know there’s a long way to go.
-Some say that collagen reduces wrinkles and benefits our nails as well as hair; while others believe that’s just not possible.
+Some say that collagen benefits for skin reduces wrinkles and benefits our nails as well as hair; while others believe that’s just not possible.
 They state that just because you consume something, doesn’t mean it’s going to become part of your body; we digest things differently.
 Only time can tell if collagen is great for our skin, but know what’s already proven?
 Using a serum that can penetrate deep into your skin to give you that much needed hydration.

 Is Collagen Fattening?